Friday Noon Obituary Update

 The following obituaries have been provided by local funeral homes.
 Read our daily updates at 12:30, 2:30 and 4:30 p.m., and our complete obituaries in The Herald-Dispatch on Saturday and at www.herald-dispatch.com.

-PEGGY SHARON COLEMAN, 66, of Lexington, Ky., died Dec.
-1 at Riverview Healthcare Center.
-Funeral service 1 p.m., Dec.
-7, at Hall Funeral Home Chapel; entombment at Lexington Cemetery.
-Visitation two hours prior to the service.

-CHOLE MARIE HALL, 1 week old, of Williamson, W.Va., daughter of Glenn Hall and Ashley Adkins, died Dec.
-1. Funeral service will be 11 a.m.
-Monday at Hatfield Funeral Chapel; burial at Mt.
-View Memory Gardens.
-Visitation will be 5-7 p.m.
-Sunday at the funeral home. www.hatfieldfc.com
+LARRY DEAL, 68, of Huntington, died Dec.
+11. Funeral service will be noon Monday at Wallace Funeral Home, Barboursville; visitation will be one hour prior to the service.

-HELEN HOUSTON, 98, of Chesapeake, Ohio, died Dec.
-5 at her residence.
-Funeral service will be noon Monday at Schneider Hall Funeral Home; burial at White Chapel Memorial Gardens.
-Visitation will be one hour prior to the service. www.schneiderhallfuneralhome.com
+KAYE WEBER KINDER, 71, of South Point, Ohio, died Dec.
+1. Graveside service will be noon Monday at Donel C. Kinnard Memorial State Veterans Cemetery. www.schneiderhallfuneralhome.com

-MAXINE KINNEY, 74, of McDowell, Ky., widow of teddy Kinney, died Dec.
-5 at her residence.
-A memorial service will be held at a later date.

-GEORGE CLETIS MCCOMAS, 90, of Scottown, Ohio, husband of Charlene McComas, died Dec.
-6 at Wyngate at Rover's Edge.
-Arrangements are incomplete at Hall Funeral Home and Crematory, Proctorville, Ohio.
+MARILYN JOAN SABOLSICE, 82, of Flatwoods, Ky., wife of John Sabolsice, died Dec.
+10 at her residence.
+Funeral mass will be 11 a.m.
+Saturday at St. Joseph Catholic Church; burial at Calvary Cemetery.
+In lieu of flowers, donations can be made to Priest for Life or a charity of one's choice.
+Phillips Funeral Home is in charge of arrangements.